- Feature Links

 Paying Your Municipal Court Fines/Fees Online

-Incidents Not Payable Online
+Incidents Not Payable Online:

 Note: Please be advised that voluntary online payment will result in a conviction and will be reported to the Texas Department of Public Safety.
-Payment will forfeit any right to request a driving safety class or deferred disposition for possible dismissal of your citation.
+Payment will forfeit any right to request a driving safety class or deferred disposition for possible dismissal of your citations.